 - RIVET "increased brand visibility in less than six months"

 Time-to-value directly affects ROI calculations.
-Platforms that take months to set up create opportunity costs from delayed results and extended resource allocation, even with similar performance.
-Implementation speed has become crucial in platform selection alongside performance metrics for the best abm platforms.
+Platforms taking months to set up create opportunity costs from delayed results and extended resource allocation, even with similar performance.
+Implementation speed is crucial in platform selection alongside performance metrics for the best ABM platforms.

-The ROI equation comes down to three things—implementation costs, ongoing expenses, and performance improvements.
+The ROI equation involves three factors: implementation costs, ongoing expenses, and performance improvements.
 The best platform choice depends on company size and deal value.
 Enterprise-level organizations with high-value deals might justify premium costs through incremental performance improvements.
-Smaller companies get better ROI from lighter solutions with faster implementation and lower overhead.
+Smaller companies achieve better ROI from lighter solutions with faster implementation and lower overhead.

 Why Person-Level ABM Delivers Better Financial Results

-Traditional ABM systems target companies as a whole and waste budgets with broad approaches.
-This fundamental inefficiency explains why person-level ABM delivers better financial results across key metrics, especially when leveraging AI-powered insights.
+Traditional ABM systems target companies as a whole, wasting budgets with broad approaches.
+This inefficiency explains why person-level ABM delivers better financial results across key metrics, especially with AI-powered insights.

 Person-level identification transforms the economics of account-based marketing.
 Identity Matrix identifies 3-5x more web visitors at the individual level compared to conventional ABM platforms.
-Marketing teams can focus resources on actual decision-makers instead of spreading efforts across entire organizations with this detailed approach to target accounts.
+Marketing teams focus resources on decision-makers instead of spreading efforts across entire organizations, using this detailed approach to target accounts.

-The precision cuts implementation costs significantly.
-You can find high-intent leads who already know your solution during the identification process.
-This reduces the resources needed for outreach and nurturing, making your account based advertising platforms more efficient.
+This precision significantly cuts implementation costs.
+Identifying high-intent leads during the identification process reduces outreach and nurturing resources, making your account-based advertising platforms more efficient.

-Person-level data makes digital advertising more effective.
-Traditional ABM platforms target entire companies, which means your ad budget reaches people who have no buying power or interest in your product.
+Person-level data enhances digital advertising effectiveness.
+Traditional ABM platforms target entire companies, meaning ad budgets reach individuals without buying power or interest in your product.

-- Find specific in-market leads through website behavior and intent signals
+- Identifying specific in-market leads through website behavior and intent signals

-- Limit contact scraping to high-intent leads and decision-makers
+- Limiting contact scraping to high-intent leads and decision-makers

-- Show ads only to this small, high-value group
+- Showing ads only to a small, high-value group

-Organizations that switched to this targeted strategy "reduces ad spend drastically" while getting better campaign results, optimizing their account based selling tools.
+Organizations adopting this targeted strategy "reduce ad spend drastically" while achieving better campaign results, optimizing their account-based selling tools.

-The numbers improve through better efficiency and effectiveness.
-Weidert Group saw 5X more engagement after they started using person-level ABM strategies.
-Merit America increased qualified leads from 119 to 430 in their second campaign with similar methods.
+Efficiency and effectiveness improve outcomes.
+Weidert Group experienced 5X more engagement after implementing person-level ABM strategies.
+Merit America increased qualified leads from 119 to 430 in their second campaign using similar methods.

-Person-level tracking creates a consistent experience across touchpoints.
-Sales and marketing teams work better together, which results in higher engagement rates, more conversions, and bigger deals.
-This approach also enhances account penetration and improves overall revenue growth.
+Person-level tracking creates consistent experiences across touchpoints, enhancing collaboration between sales and marketing teams.
+This synergy results in higher engagement rates, more conversions, and larger deals, improving account penetration and overall revenue growth.

-The math is simple: you spend less on targeting while getting more conversions and larger deals.
-Smart organizations are moving to person-level ABM platforms because of this clear advantage in their B2B marketing efforts.
+The math is simple: spend less on targeting while achieving more conversions and larger deals.
+Smart organizations are shifting to person-level ABM platforms for this clear advantage in their B2B marketing efforts.

 Cost Optimization Strategies for Your ABM Investment

-Smart businesses have learned that smart ABM platform selection and implementation can cut costs and improve results.
-You need a methodical approach to platform selection and ongoing management to optimize your ABM investment and maximize the potential of your account based marketing automation.
+Smart businesses have learned that strategic ABM platform selection and implementation can cut costs and enhance results.
+A methodical approach to platform selection and ongoing management is crucial to optimize your ABM investment and maximize the potential of your account-based marketing automation.

-Your platform capabilities should match your actual needs to avoid overspending on unused features.
-Many companies buy enterprise-level ABM solutions when simpler tools would be enough.
-To name just one example, Identity Matrix gives you targeted person-level identification without the overhead of complete platforms.
-Apollo's entry-level $99/month option works well for teams that need contact data and simple outreach capabilities.
+Your platform capabilities should align with your actual needs to avoid overspending on unused features.
+Many companies purchase enterprise-level ABM solutions when simpler tools suffice.
+For example, Identity Matrix provides targeted person-level identification without the overhead of complete platforms.
+Apollo's entry-level $99/month option suits teams needing contact data and simple outreach capabilities.

-- Looking at which ABM tactics bring actual revenue to your business
+- Identifying ABM tactics that generate actual revenue

-- Figuring out if you need company-level or person-level targeting
+- Determining whether company-level or person-level targeting is needed

-- Thinking over your team's technical expertise and available resources
+- Evaluating your team's technical expertise and available resources

-- Evaluating the need for advanced features like AI-powered insights and real-time notifications
+- Considering the need for advanced features like AI-powered insights and real-time notifications

-Premium ABM platforms can be flexible with their pricing structures.
-You can try these negotiation approaches beyond standard discounts:
+Premium ABM platforms often offer flexibility in pricing structures.
+Consider these negotiation approaches beyond standard discounts:

-- Ask for credit rollover options (especially with platforms like 6sense where credits expire)
+- Request credit rollover options (especially with platforms like 6sense where credits expire)

-- Get implementation support packages instead of price cuts
+- Seek implementation support packages instead of price cuts

-- Lock in prices for multi-year commitments while keeping flexibility to adjust user counts
+- Lock in prices for multi-year commitments with flexibility to adjust user counts

 - Negotiate for additional services like account-level intelligence or engagement reporting

-New approaches can tie costs to actual usage beyond traditional subscriptions.
-Some next-gen platforms link their pricing to qualified leads or conversions.
-Platforms like Propensity offer "simplified, cost-effective" solutions that you can implement quickly—"as little as 30 minutes" compared to weeks for legacy systems.
+New approaches link costs to actual usage beyond traditional subscriptions.
+Some next-gen platforms tie pricing to qualified leads or conversions.
+Platforms like Propensity offer "simplified, cost-effective" solutions that can be implemented quickly—"in as little as 30 minutes" versus weeks for legacy systems.

-Consider exploring account based advertising platforms that offer performance-based pricing models, aligning costs more closely with actual results and ROI.
+Consider exploring account-based advertising platforms offering performance-based pricing models, aligning costs more closely with actual results and ROI.

-Some companies get better results when they combine focused tools instead of using complete platforms.
+Some companies achieve better results by combining focused tools rather than using complete platforms.
 The "ABM 2.0" approach from our research follows five optimized steps:

 - Retarget this small, targeted group